Ictoan42/CCStorage/README.md

 `RemoteStorageSystem:list(liteMode)`

 Returns a list of items in the storage system.
 Format returned is an array, where every entry is itself an array, representing a single chest in the system.
-The per-chest array is identical to that returns by the built in function `inventory.list()`, but with added entries `chestName` and `chestSize` for every entry.
+The per-chest array is identical to that returned by the built-in function `inventory.list()`, but with added entries `chestName` and `chestSize` for every entry.
 These extra entries do make the function slower however, so the boolean `liteMode` is accepted, which will disable those entries if set to `true`.
 Defaults to `false` though.

 <br/>